ChalmersGU-data-structure-courses/OpenDSA/RST/en/Graph/GraphIntro.rst

 edge :math:`e  \in \mathbf{E}_s`,
 both vertices of :math:`e` are in :math:`\mathbf{V}_s`.
-Any subgraph of :math:`V` where all vertices in the graph connect to all other vertices in the subgraph is called a :term:`clique`.
+Any subgraph of :math:`V` where all vertices in the graph connect to all other vertices in the subgraph is called a :term:`clique`.n

 .. inlineav:: GsparseDefCON dgm
    :links: AV/Graph/GraphDefCON.css